Five major underworld figures, including Kehelbaddara Padme, deported to Sri Lanka - Sri Lanka

 The suspects are identified by their underworld names as Kehelbaddara Padme, Commando Salintha, Backhoe Saman, Panadura Nilanga, and Thembili Lahiru.

-They were apprehended in Jakarta during a joint special operation conducted by a Sri Lanka Police team in collaboration with the Jakarta Police, with the assistance of INTERPOL.
+They were apprehended in Jakarta on August 27, 2025, during a joint special operation conducted by a Sri Lanka Police team in collaboration with the Jakarta Police and with the assistance of INTERPOL.

 A special police team from Sri Lanka was dispatched to Indonesia this morning (August 30) to take custody of the suspects from Indonesian authorities.
 The team, together with the suspects, boarded SriLankan Airlines flight UL-365 from Jakarta, which landed at the Bandaranaike International Airport (BIA) in Katunayake at 7:20 PM today.